Life After Racing

 Standardbred Showing

-Standardbreds are fast becoming a well-known breed in the show ring throughout New Zealand.
+Standardbreds are fast becoming a well known breed in the show ring throughout New Zealand.
 They are admired for their ease of training, loyal nature and beauty.

-If you are interested in learning more about competing in the show ring here is a website to assist you with valuable information about showing your Standardbred - whether you are new to the show circuit or a seasoned competitor.
+Please click here to assist you with valuable information about showing your Standardbred – whether you are new to the show circuit or a seasoned competitor.
 We will be bringing you the latest information to help you and your horse on your journey.

 Horse of the Year